 - A. Bower

-The central purpose of the Math materials in the early years is to lay the foundation for later cognitive development and to prepare for the gradual transition to abstract thinking.
+The central purpose of the Preschool Math materials is to lay the foundation for later cognitive development and to prepare for the gradual transition to abstract thinking.
 Montessori curriculum uses hands-on learning materials that make abstract concepts clear and concrete.
 Children will learn to recognize numerals, counting sets for numerals, addition, subtraction, skip counting, multiplication, division, measuring, and fractions.

 Senses are the “doorway to the mind.”
 Sensory and manipulation aid to the development of maturing sense organs (eyes, ears, nose, tongue, and skin).
-They are also the starting point for the intellectual growth.
-The basis sensorial exercise inspires careful observation and attention to specific qualities requiring identification of similarities and contrasts.
-Each sensorial materials isolates one defining quality such as colors, shape, sizes, sounds, textures, and scents.
-Children are better prepared or future learning in math, language, and science by mastering sensorial exercises.
+They are also the starting point for intellectual growth.
+Children participate in careful observation requiring identification of similarities and contrasts.
+Each sensorial material isolates one defining quality such as color, shape, size, sound, texture, or scent.
+By mastering sensorial exercises, Children emerge better prepared for future learning in math, language, and science.

 Language development activities foster vocabulary development, communication skills, writing and reading readiness.
-Language area includes variety of reading materials, phonetic analysis, word skills and reading, as well as materials for the refinement of motor control for writing.
-Writing proceeds reading in the Montessori Method, as the children explore with drawing and forming letters.
+Language activities include a variety of reading materials, phonetic analysis, word skills and reading, as well as, materials for the refinement of motor control for writing.
+Writing precedes reading in the Montessori Method, as the children explore with drawing and forming letters.
 The child begins by exploring the sounds that compose words and by relating them to the letters of the alphabet.

 Pre-writing skills include preparation of the muscles to hold a pencil, trace outlines and to control the pressure when using a pencil.
 Reading skills include the use of sandpaper letters, letter sounds, pictures, blends and digraphs, and long and short vowel patterns.